canatakan/fairlanche/README.md

 # Fairlanche
+_Bogazici University, Department of Computer Engineering, Graduation Project, Spring 2022_

 ## Overview

 Fairlanche is a tool for deployment and management of Avalanche Blockchain Subnets with policy based faucets.

-It provides an easy interface to deploy your own Avalanche blockchain subnet with a policy based faucet.
-The policy based faucets allow you to specify a policy for the distribution of resources to the users of the subnet.
+It provides an easy interface to deploy your own blockchains on Avalanche subnets with policy based faucets.
+The policy based faucets allow you to specify a policy for the fair distribution of resources to the users of the blockchain.
 The policy itself can be specified in the front-end directly.
-It is then compiled into a smart contract and deployed to the newly created subnet.
+It is then compiled into a smart contract and deployed to the newly created blockchain.

-## Installation
+## Installation & Launch

 - Clone the repository with its submodules, using the following command:
 ```